webmin/webmin.com/content/docs/Modules/change-language-and-theme.md

 - Click ****Make Changes****.

 ### Locale
-Webmin supports numerous locales, which define how date and time is presented in Webmin UI.
+Webmin supports numerous locales, which define how date and time are presented.
 To change the locale for the currently logged in user do the following:
 - Open the ****Change Language and Theme**** module under the ****Webmin**** category.
 - In the ****Locale**** field, select ****Personal choice**** and select a locale from the menu.
 - Click ****Make Changes****.